vk-cs/docs-public/docs/en/kubernetes/k8s/connect/k8s-dashboard/k8s-dashboard.md

    </warn>

-   The browser will open and you will be directed to the Kubernetes Dashboard login page.
+   The browser will open and you will be directed to the Kubernetes Dashboard authorization page.

 1. Select the **Token** option and paste the previously copied secret.